roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 - No additional complexity for coordination logic.
 - Very simple and easy to implement with smaller workflows.
 - Hard to maintain when it grows.
-- Cyclic dependency between partipating services.
+- Cyclic dependency between participating services.
 - Hard to tests since you will need to run all applications that are involved to a specifc workflow.